Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

 \textbf{Lines~3--4.} A graph with only one vertex corresponds to a layout containing a single rectangle, which is clearly aspect ratio universal.

-\textbf{Lines~5--6.} A rectangle that contains 3 or more corners of a layout must be the only rectangle in the layout.
-However, the algorithm only reaches this step if there are multiple vertices in the graph, so a vertex with a corner count of 3 or more is a contradiction.
+\textbf{Lines~5--6.} A rectangle that contains three or more corners of a layout must be the only rectangle in the layout.
+However, the algorithm reaches this step only if there are multiple vertices in the graph (Lines 3--4), so a vertex with a corner count of 3 or more is a contradiction.